Professional Learning Engineer, Verizon Innovative Learning Schools

-Project Associate, Verizon Innovative Learning Schools
+Technical Project Director, Verizon Innovative Learning Schools

 “The thing I want to learn next is the art of photography.
 I love taking photos and, next, I really want to explore the entire process in depth – from framing good shots, using equipment, editing, and everything else.”

 Prior to joining Digital Promise, Emily worked on the research and policy team at the Arts Education Partnership (AEP), where she tracked and analyzed arts education policies in all 50 states and helped coordinate a research review panel.
-Emily has also worked on Capitol Hill, as a legislative assistant to a member of U.S. House of Representatives.
+Emily has also worked on Capitol Hill as a legislative assistant to a member of the U.S. House of Representatives.
 In that role, she monitored education policy, regularly meeting with students and educators.
 Emily graduated from American University, where she earned a B.A. in political science and completed a certificate program focusing on women in politics.
-Emily can be reached at: email@example.com.
+Emily can be reached at: firstname.lastname@example.org.